This is why supporting mental health is critical during the pandemic

 These are only a few of the actions organizations can take to ensure their employees get the support they need.
 As a healthcare company, our responsibility goes beyond caring for our employees.
 Our members and customers also depend on us to provide them with the services, resources, and information they need to stay healthy, both physically and mentally.
 We take suicide prevention seriously, base our actions on the principle that suicide is preventable, and have challenged ourselves to develop programs and initiatives that will help reduce the risk of suicide.

 Since 90% of people who die by suicide were diagnosable with a mental health condition, we are especially focused on ways to identify people at-risk as early as possible.
-We’re beginning (and expansion to come) to screen adults at select MinuteClinic locations within our stores for depression; if appropriate, we also connect them with services to meet their needs.
+We’re beginning to screen adults at select MinuteClinic locations within our stores for depression; if appropriate, we also connect them with services to meet their needs.
 We are collaborating with public health partners, as well, to develop a predictive model to identify those among our members who may be vulnerable.
 Furthermore, we are working with primary care physicians to screen patients for depression during annual physicals and have waived the cost to patients when their primary care physician consults with a mental health specialist on their behalf.

 As a business, we’re embracing these and other efforts to prevent suicide across the population, and not because of the increased risk among people during the pandemic alone.
 Currently, the risk for suicide may be exacerbated, but suicide transcends our current circumstances.
 It’s not one month a year, it’s every month all year.